For those committed to people and place

 Our programs are offered completely online, providing flexibility for busy adults who don’t have access or time to attend on-campus classes.

-The faculty in the community development program work collaboratively across six partner universities, providing diverse perspectives on the field, which will provide you with unique experiences you couldn’t get when taking classes from just one university.
+The faculty in the community development program work collaboratively across five partner universities, providing diverse perspectives on the field, which will provide you with unique experiences you couldn’t get when taking classes from just one university.

 What is Community Development?